 Senescence is a form of irreversible cell growth arrest accompanied by phenotypic changes, resistance to apoptosis, and activation of damage-sensing signaling pathways.
 Senescence is considered a stress response that can be induced by a wide range of intrinsic and extrinsic insults, including oxidative and genotoxic stress, DNA damage, telomere attrition, oncogenic activation, mitochondrial dysfunction, or chemotherapeutic agents.
-The accumulation of senescent cells, due to the aging of our immune cells, drives aging and aging-related diseases and conditions.
-The SASP can trigger chronic inflammatory responses and consequently augment chronic inflammatory conditions to promote tumor growth.
+Senescent cells enter a state of irreversible growth arrest accompanied by the release of SASP factors, including proinflammatory cytokines, chemokines, and proteinases drive the inflammation cycle and activation of inflammasomes.
+As our body ages, senescent cells accumulate and increase the release of SASP factors leading to chronic, low-grade inflammation that drives age-related diseases and conditions.